Question: I'm having trouble accurately counting nuclei. What can I do?

 Automated counters offer additional advantages to allow for automated determination or gating of live vs dead cells.
 Users should familiarize themselves with these settings for their automated counter, as custom creation of cell calling protocols offer greater accuracy and consistency.
 Adjustable cell gating parameters may include: cell size, circularity/roundness, and brightness or fluorescent intensity.

-The Cellaca MX FL5 and Luna-FL are instruments that support counting isolated nuclei.
+The Cellaca MX FL5, Cellometer K2, Countess 3 FL, and Luna-FL are instruments that support counting isolated nuclei.
+On Countess 3 FL, enabling FL-based counting is required for nuclei and fixed samples.
+BF-based counting may gate out cells/nuclei <4um.
 Isolated nuclei have also been counted using Countess II FL and NucleoCounter NC-202 with success.
 Manual counting using hemocytometer is also recommended.
-Countess 3 FL is currently incompatible with isolated nuclei counting due to an updated counting algorithm which is more aggressive at gating debris, defined as particles <4uM.

 Products: Single Cell ATAC, Single Cell Gene Expression, Single Cell Multiome ATAC+GEX